 It’s a few occasions like these which made my choices in dialogue worthwhile, even though I could have enjoyed the game almost as much without me getting to pick a dialogue response every now and then in conversation (something which can break the flow of dialogue), and the truth is sometimes these dialogue choices only exist so you can get additional information about a quest you’re about to embark on anyway.

 Aside from the dialogue choices, and as befits any RPG, there’s a ton of gear for you to play with during your adventures in ancient Greece.
 Some of these is available from vendors all over Greece, but I found myself getting most of my gear from fallen enemies, mercenaries and members of an evil cult I had to deal with during the game.

 This doesn’t mean visiting merchants is pointless here, as you can upgrade your weapons and armour at blacksmiths throughout the game world.
 This means that you can keep your favourite weapons and armour up to date and keep using them throughout the game, instead of having to sell them after picking up better items during quests, something which is a nice addition to the series.

-But the fact I could upgrade my favourite weapons and armour also made me realize that this is a game in which you’ll end up collecting an insane amount of gear, and having to go to merchants regularly in order to sell all those obsolete boots and swords I had picked up during my adventures in order to prevent them from clogging up my inventory got tedious at times, truth be told.
+But the fact I could upgrade my favourite weapons and armour also made me realize that this is a game in which you’ll end up collecting an insane amount of gear, and having to go to merchants regularly in order to sell all those obsolete swords I had picked up during my adventures in order to prevent them from clogging up my inventory got tedious at times, truth be told.

 But still, the abundance of gear sure is impressive, and those with a desire to equip their character with the best stuff they can find will be delighted while playing Odyssey.
 Plus, there’s also the Spear of Leonidas, a fearsome weapon you acquire early in the game which is a joy to use throughout and is also tied to the game’s special abilities.